Skip to main content

 Tutor Check-In

-The University is committed to enhancing the student experience by implementing evidence-based evaluation methods that directly inform and support our Teaching and Learning Strategy.
+The University is committed to enhancing the student experience through evidence-based evaluation methods that directly inform and support our Teaching and Learning Strategy.

-The Tutor Check-In (TCI) process provides mid-semester feedback to help tutors and Unit of Study Coordinators make timely, evidence-based improvements to teaching and learning.
+The Tutor Check-In (TCI) process provides mid-semester feedback to help teaching staff and Unit Coordinators (UCs) make timely, evidence-based improvements to teaching and learning.

-Designed for tutorials, TCI complements the University’s Student Evaluation of Teaching (SET) survey by focusing on feedback for tutors, supporting teaching quality, reflection, recognition and collaboration during semester.
+Designed for tutorial-based and small-group teaching activities (including tutorials, practicals and workshops), TCI complements the University’s Student Evaluation of Teaching (SET) survey by focusing on feedback for teaching staff; supporting teaching quality, reflection, recognition and collaboration during semester.

 Background